mariusbalcytis/gentle-force-bundle/README.md

 #### Recaptcha

-For `recaptcha_headers` you can configure `site_key_header` to specify header name to use in rate exceeded response to provide configured recaptcha site key.
+For `recaptcha_headers` you can configure `site_key_header` and `unlock_url_header` to specify header names to use in rate exceeded response to provide configured recaptcha site key and unlock absolute url.

 For `recaptcha_template` you can configure `template` to use for generating response.
 See templates inside the bundle for more information about